Thursday, April 14, 2011

 My husband said this frosting tastes like caramel!

-Liquid sucralose to equal 1 cup (500 mL)
+Liquid sweetener to equal 1 cup sugar (500 mL)

 6 tbsp powdered erythritol (90 mL)

 1/3 cup cream and water mixture, OR (75 mL)

 6 tbsp vanilla whey protein (90 mL)

 1/4 cup whole, OR skim milk powder (50 mL)

 2 tbsp unsalted butter, melted (25 mL)

 1 egg yolk